-Most programming languages are not wide-spectrum, as they do not support the full power of contracts (e.g. C++, Ada and Java), unless they are enhanced with add-ons.
+Most programming languages are not wide-spectrum consistent views, as they do not support the full power of contracts (e.g. C++, Ada and Java), unless they are enhanced with add-ons.
 For example, Ada supports a two-tiered notion of a module (called a "package") involving a "specification" and a "body".
 But the name "specification" is too strong for a construct that supplies only typing information (the signature in ADT terms) but not the behaviour (the ADT axioms).
-The modest word "interface" is more applicable [10, p1081].
+The more modest word "interface" is applicable [10, p1081].

 As mentioned earlier, Java must be enhanced with external add-ons such as iContract or JML [8] (and OCL at the UML level) to achieve the intended effect.
-The combined

-UML/Java notation is wide-spectrum, but not seamless.
-This is because there is a certain amount of impedance mismatch between OCL and the Java assertion languages (such as iContract) as they are different logical languages, and hence some conversion would be required.
+The combined UML/Java notation is wide-spectrum, but not seamless.
+This is because there is a certain amount of impedance mismatch between OCL and the Java assertion languages (such as iContract or even Java 1.4) as they are different logical languages, and hence some conversion would be required.
 Furthermore, a UML class can be constrained not only via OCL, but also via constraints in class diagrams and statecharts.
 Checking such a collection of varying constraints and converting them to a Java assertion language is not seamless.
 For the same reason, it would be difficult to reverse engineer the OCL contracts from the Java code and assertions.

 In BON/Eiffel, specifications are predicate logic contracts (pre/post conditions and class invariants).
 Seamlessness and reversibility are there by construction.
 The high-level specification language is a superset of Eiffel's own expression syntax, and is checked at compile time for type correctness.
 Once a query is defined, it becomes part of the assertion language, thus enriching the constructive expressivity of assertions.
-There are no special mathematical operators as one would find in languages such as Z [21].
+There are no special mathematical operators as one would find in languages such as Z [22].
 Since the specification is part of the code, reversibility is automatically present, and the contract view can be extracted automatically.

 A rudimentary check of consistency between the specification and implementation views can be made because: (a) the specifications are typechecked against the implementation by the compiler, and (b) the specifications (contracts) can be checked against the implementation for violations at run-time by turning assertion checking on.
-More refined consistency methods are available such as the Eiffel refinement calculus [17] which is in the spirit of the wide-spectrum methods of Hehner and Morgan [6, 12].
+More refined consistency methods are available such as the Eiffel Refinement Calculus [18] which is in the spirit of the wide-spectrum programming calculi of Hehner [6] and Morgan [12].

-Thus, one approach to making multiple consistent views of a single product, is to make the concepts and notations needed to write code abstract enough so that they can serve just as well as tools for modelling.
+Thus the secret to making multiple views of a single consistent product, is to make the concepts and notations needed to program actual code, abstract enough that they can serve just as well as tools for modelling.
 As Meyer's self-documentation principle states [10, p55]: